kylpo/notes/dev/Web-vs-Native.md

 - [Beyond The Browser: From Web Apps To Desktop Apps – Smashing Magazine](https://www.smashingmagazine.com/2017/03/beyond-browser-web-desktop-apps/)
 - Why did Universal Windows Apps fail?
 Because they sucked...
 They didn't enable enough functionality to warrant building them.
 Too restrictive, and wasn't compelling over an admittedly limited web platform, but basically the same functionality.
   - Though it may one day get enough bells and whistles to become compelling: [Microsoft is experimenting with tabs in File Explorer and other apps on Windows 10 | Windows Central](http://m.windowscentral.com/windows-10-tabbed-shell)

+## Examples of a richer user experience

+## Examples of an inferior user experience

 # Hybrid
 - [james kyle on Twitter: "It makes no sense not to build 99% of desktop applications using @electronjs at this point"](https://twitter.com/thejameskyle/status/854530704071286784)